kaankirdar05/LinearCrashingObjects/README.md

 # LinearCrashingObjects
-Calculating objects velocity after colliding
+Calculating objects velocity after colliding.
 Objects are moving in a line